 Where Stuff Comes From

-The supply chain of laptop computer
+The supply chain of a laptop computer

 Sourcemap is an open-source Web tool that allows users to track the journey of a product from raw material to end use.
 Sourcemap inventor and CEO Leonardo Bonanni developed the platform to help companies communicate the supply chains, along with the carbon and water footprints, of their products to customers and also to help curious individuals investigate and visualize where things come from.
 Bonanni began developing the tool while a student at the MIT Media Lab; he launched the site in 2011 with the goal of making maps and calculating footprints easy for everyone.
 One of his first projects was to map the supply chain of his laptop computer.
 Through a combination of investigative journalism and reverse engineering, he generated the map shown below.